AnastasiaKorol/jmeter-as-code/README.md

 # jmeter-as-code
-This project demonstrates how to write tests with jmeter API.
-Run
+This project is a demo of coded performance tests with jmeter API
-> mvn verify

 this will
-- download jmeter 5.4.1 with all dependecies
+- download jmeter 5.4.1 with all dependencies
 - compile code and create jmx files in target/compiled-tests
 - run sample.jmx
 - build jmeter html report